 First, the injected material is your own blood, without anticoagulants or any other chemicals.

 Second, as it takes a different speed while centrifuged, the ‘vibrant clot’ contains more white blood cells, which are extremely important as they release Growth Factors, which are crucial for healing, collagen production and skin regeneration.

 Third, there are more substantial amounts of stem cells and platelets, being of great importance for skin regeneration.
-Because there is no anticoagulant in the tube that the blood is collected to, the plasma actually forms a platelet and white blood cell-rich fibrin scaffold once injected into the treatment area.
+The tube where the blood is collected contains no anticoagulant.
+Therefore, after the plasma has been injected into the area that is being treated, it forms white blood cell and platelet-rich fibrin scaffold.

 Fourth, the growth factors are released slower, which allows the skin to benefit more from them and for longer period of time.

 And last, but not least, the ‘vibrant clot’ stays in the skin for some time, and acts as a ‘filler’, until the first signs of skin improvement start to show

 When any injury occurs in the human body, a complicated healing process takes place, where, through a collective-stage process, the biological scaffold, called Fibrin, is formed.
 The platelets that circulate in the blood rapidly bind to the Fibrin scaffold.
 When this happens, the cells activate and start releasing growth factors, thus triggering the healing process by forming new collagen, skin cells, and blood vessels.